intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/troubshooting.md

 ## Installation
 ### Why I fail to install openvino-dev==2022.2 when ``pip install bigdl-nano[inference]``?

 Please check your system first as openvino-dev 2022.2 does not support centos.
 Refer [this](https://pypi.org/project/openvino-dev/) for more details.
-You can install openvino-dev==2022.3 instead as openvino-dev 2022.3 supports centos again.
+You can install bigdl-nano[inference] >= 2.2 instead, as bigdl-nano[inference] >= 2.2 use openvino-dev >= 2022.3 which supports centos again.

 ## Inference